roman-ojha/all-in-one/README.md

 [<h1 style="font-size:60px; width:100%;">All In One</h1>](https://github.com/roman-ojha/all-in-one)

 </div>

-# It is in the Initial Phase of the App
+# It is the Initial Phase of this app
 # This Project will contain all the technology that I had learned so far

 | Directory                    |       Description       |